On chordality of the power graph of finite groups: Groups of small order

 \subsection{Acknowledgements}

-The author Pallabi Manna is grateful to CSIR (Grant No- 09/983(0037)/2019-EMR-I) for their financial support.
+The author Pallabi Manna is grateful to CSIR(Grant No- 09/983(0037)/2019-EMR-I) for financial aid.
 Ranjit Mehatari thanks the SERB, India, for financial support (File Number: CRG/2020/000447) through the Core Research Grant.